 Wax On, Wax Off

-Even if you are dead set on starting your own coffee shop immediately, you should consider taking a part-time job at an existing coffee company to “learn from the master.”
-Working at a coffee shop while you get your own off the ground is beneficial in a number of ways, including:
+Even if you are dead set on starting your coffee shop immediately, you should consider taking a part-time job at an existing coffee company to “learn from the master.”
+Working at a coffee shop while you get your own off the ground is beneficial in several ways, including:

 • Learn the inner workings of a coffee company